Get

 How to Prevent Future Choking in Dogs

-• Venetian blind cords can be death traps for dogs, and they can easily become tangled by the neck.
+• Venetian blind cords can be death traps for dogs, and they can easily become tangled around their necks.
 To prevent this scenario, keep the cords out of reach from your dog at all times.

 • Always provide toys that are size-appropriate for your dog.
 For example, refrain from giving a large dog a small ball to play with that is meant for smaller dogs.
 Small balls can easily get lodged in a larger dog’s throat.

-• Avoid giving your dog rawhides or access to any bones; they will sometimes attempt to swallow these whole.
-It’s also a good idea to remove small sticks from your yard that can become lodged in the throat, and not to use them as toys.
+• Avoid giving your dog rawhides or access to any bones; they will sometimes attempt to swallow rawhide whole.
+It’s also a good idea to remove small sticks from your yard that can become lodged in the throat.

 • Keep any potentially dangerous objects out of reach, such as children’s toys.

-• Discard any dog toys that have been chewed into pieces or have large chunks coming off.
+• Discard any dog toys chewed into pieces or have large chunks coming off.

-• Know where your local emergency vet is located to save time should you need to take your dog in to address the issue.
+• Know where your local emergency vet is located to save time in case you need to take your dog in to address the issue.

 Conclusion